Authored By :

 As I asked at the conclusion of part one of this article, by way of the incident which occurred that night in the Garden of Gethsemane, was Jesus condoning His followers taking up weapons to use for their own self-defense, or to use against their enemies?

 Well, to be honest, many years ago when I was still young in our Christian faith, and before I had gained more wisdom and understanding regarding God's Word, it did in fact seem to me that Jesus was condoning the Disciples possessing swords.
 You see, because I was not yet properly grounded in the Bible, I was not aware of what some other verses stated.
 As a result, I arrived at an erroneous conclusion.
-Furthermore, I would dare say that this is precisely what some of my Christian brethren are doing today, in regards to the Second Amendment and the American right to keep and bare arms.
+Furthermore, I would dare say that this is precisely what some of my Christian brethren are doing today, in regard to the Second Amendment and the American right to keep and bare arms.

 However, thankfully, through the passage of years, and as a result of my continued study of the Scriptures, I have now gained some new insight regarding the lessons I believe we are supposed to learn from the incident in Gethsemane.
 You have to admit that if we just look at this incident on the surface, there is something a little strange about it.
 First the Lord tells His followers to obtain swords, and then He turns around and admonishes them to not use them.
 Why even obtain them in the first place then?